javadKefayati/performance/README.md

 # performance project
-Project for the test go and nodejs performance
+Project for a test go and nodejs performance

 two backends give requests from the client and Respond to the client